 Avg: 3.2 from 11 votes

-|Type:||Trad, 300 ft, 4 pitches|
+|Type:||Trad, 300 ft (91 m), 4 pitches|

-|FA:||Derek Field, Dave Spies (March 2017)|
+|FA:||Derek Field & Dave Spies (March 2017) - ground-up|

 |Page Views:||2,037 total · 39/month|

 |Shared By:||Derek Field on Apr 10, 2017|

-|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|
+|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick, Brian Boyd|

-Airborne Sage is a new multipitch route on the west face of Apache Arrow.
-It takes a direct natural line, passing through the Sage Chimney (as well as other unique features) and topping out near the summit.
-Comfortable, scenic belay ledges separate short, action-packed pitches.
+Airborne Sage is a new multipitch route up the most prominent prow on the west face of Crown Butte.
+It takes a direct natural line, passing through the Sage Chimney and other unique features, and tops out on a nice perch below the summit.
+Comfortable, scenic belay ledges separate short, action-packed pitches with a mixed bag of rock quality.
 For mega value it can be linked into two pitches by strong parties.
-This is a varied route, unique for having parallel-walled cracks in pretty much every size (fingertips through chimney) appear throughout the journey.
-There's still a wee bit of loose rock - especially on the first pitch (yikes) - but its part of the overall Sandona adventure, isn't it?
+This is a diverse route, as parallel-walled cracks in pretty much every size (fingertips through chimney) appear throughout the journey.
+There's still a wee bit of loose rock (yikes) but its part of the overall Sandona adventure, isn't it?
 Enjoy!